7PM // Cozby Library and Community Commons

-All persons desiring to solicit door-to-door must appear in person at the Coppell Police Department, 130 Town Center Blvd., Monday through Friday, 8 am to 5 pm, and complete the necessary paperwork.
+All persons desiring to solicit door-to-door must submit a completed application and provide a copy of their drivers license or identification card.
 Background checks will be conducted on individuals who will be soliciting goods or services.
 A non-refundable, $25 permit fee will be due upon submittal of each application.
 After review of the registration or permit application, the City has ten working days to either issue a certificate of registration or permit, or notify the applicant that the application for registration or permit does not comply with the requirements of the Ordinance.

-All persons desiring to distribute handbills door-to-door must appear in person at the Coppell Police Department, 130 Town Center Blvd., Monday through Friday, 8 am to 5 pm and complete the necessary paperwork.
+All persons desiring to distribute handbills door-to-door must submit a completed application and provide a copy of their drivers license or identification card.
 Background checks will be conducted on individuals who will be distributing handbills.
 There is no charge associated with the handbill distribution application.
 After review of the registration or permit application, the City has ten working days to either issue a certificate of registration or permit, or notify the applicant that the application for registration or permit does not comply with the requirements of the Ordinance.

 All persons desiring to solicit funds for charitable purposes or sale of merchandise to raise funds for charitable purposes shall file a registration statement with the chief of police.
 This includes the solicitation of funds or sale of merchandise, goods, or wares for charitable purposes.
 While registration is required, permits will not be needed or issued.